Luxuriously sweet and creamy, it’s hard to believe this ice cream is dairy-free and naturally sweetened – and incredibly easy to make.

 I struggle like everyone else but have managed to control my urges by, for example, counting out a respectable number of peanut M&Ms for my afternoon coffee break.
 When it comes to the craving that hits a couple hours after dinner, however, luxuriously creamy ice cream is the only thing I really want.

 Trouble struck last year when I had to give up dairy for a while.
 I was having major GI troubles and my doctor had me eliminate some things to help determine the problem.
-While I have been able to resume eating dairy in moderation, the hiatus kicked off a permanent love affair with coconut milk-based ice cream.
+While I have been able to resume eating dairy in moderation, the hiatus kicked off a love affair with coconut milk-based ice cream.
 My husband gasped at the price of a measly pint.
-It’s a specialty item after all.
-Six dollars and change special.
+It’s a specialty item after all – six-dollars-plus-change special.
 I knew I had to sustain this relationship in a cheaper way.

 When not using an ice cream maker, I have experimented with freezing the mixture undisturbed and stirring the mixture once an hour for the first three hours in the freezer.
 The undisturbed ice cream is set and slightly creamier after 3-4 hours.
 The stirred option is slightly creamier the following day after the ice cream has fully “ripened.”
 If eating the same day, I don’t bother stirring.
 I do set my kitchen timer and stir when saving the ice cream for the next day,

 For a smaller yield, the recipe can easily be cut in half.

 - 2 (14-ounce) cans full-fat coconut milk, refrigerated until very cold

 - 3/4 cup cocoa powder (I use regular, not Dutched)